University of Arkansas: Basketball

-Baseball and Softball
+Baseball and softball

-Men's Baseball: The Arkansas baseball team has had success both in the Southwest Conference, and in the Southeastern Conference.
+The Arkansas baseball team has had success both in the Southwest Conference, and in the Southeastern Conference.
 Between 1979 and 1989, the Diamond Hogs appeared in the College World Series four times, including a runner-up finish in 1979.
-Since joining the SEC, former Razorbacks player Dave van Horn has coached the team to the 2004, 2009, 2012, 2015, 2018, 2019 and 2022 College World Series.
+Since joining the SEC, the team has been to the 2004, 2009, 2012, 2015, 2018, 2019 and 2022 College World Series.
 The team plays home games in Baum Stadium, recognized in 1998 by Baseball America magazine as being one of the top collegiate ballparks in America, and was #3 in 2009 according to Rivals.com.
 The stadium has recently undergone expansion, including 20 new skyboxes (34 in all) and seats behind the bullpen in left field, and further expansion to enclose the park with seating has been included in the Athletic Facilities Master Plan.
 On April 7, 2009, a stadium record 11,044 fans saw a 7–3 Razorbacks victory over the #1 Arizona State Sun Devils.
 A weekend series with LSU in 2007 drew 29,931, which is the SEC all-time attendance record for a three-game series.

-Women's Softball: The Arkansas Razorback softball team is led by head coach, Courtney Deifel and plays their home games at Bogle Park, located on the University of Arkansas campus.
+The Arkansas Razorback softball team plays their home games at Bogle Park, located on the University of Arkansas campus.
 Bogle Park was made possible thanks to the lead gift made by Bob and Marilyn Bogle and the Bogle family, who have also made significant contributions to the university and the Athletics Department over the course of many years.
 An event celebrating the naming was held Friday, October 26, 2009.
 The Lady Razorbacks participate in the Western Division of the Southeastern Conference, also known as the SEC.
 The team has made NCAA Tournament appearances in: 2000, 2002, 2008, 2009, 2010, 2012, 2013, 2017, 2018, and 2019.